sous-chefs/chef-ruby-lvm/README.md

 - mailto:mkent@magoazul.com

 ## DESCRIPTION:
 This is a fork of the ruby-lvm gem found at git://rubyforge.org/ruby-lvm.git.
 The primary difference from upstream is that it depends on di-ruby-lvm-attributes instead of ruby-lvm-attributes.
-This adds support for lvm version 2.02.66(2).
+This adds support for lvm version 2.02.66(2) and later.

 This is a wrapper for the LVM2 administration utility, lvm.
 Its primary function it to convert physical volumes, logical volumes and volume groups into easy to use ruby objects.
 It also provides a simple wrapper for typical create/delete/etc operations.